Lion Magazine

 About The Publication:

 “We carry stories and photos of Lions’ service projects and Lions’ activities.”
-30% free lance.
+30% freelance.
 Welcomes new authors.
 Circ.
 350K.
 Monthly.
 Pays 30 days after publication.
-Pays $0.50-$1.00/word.
-Features run from 1,500 to 3,000 words.
-Submit query or complete ms per the guidelines.
 Publishes ms after four months.
 Buys all rights.
 Accepts reprints.
 Responds after 2 weeks to queries.
 Email editor for sample of magazine.
 Subscriptions for members of Lions clubs and receive the magazine as part of their dues.
 Guidelines by email.

 Current Needs: